 The air in the sinuses serves multiple purposes.
 It lightens the weight of the skull and makes your voice sound much more pleasant.

-Sometimes, however, your sinuses can cause problems.
+Sometimes, your sinuses become problematic.
 Endoscopic sinus surgery is designed to alleviate a number of problems.

 The channels that lead from the sinuses to the nose are designed to allow air and mucus to escape the skull.
 Without these channels, the sinuses could fill with mucus or become pressurized to the point that they would cause serious damage to the skull.

-Occasionally, these channels become swollen.
-Swollen channels will not allow air or mucus to pass.
+Occasionally, these channels become swollen which will not allow air or mucus to pass.
 Endoscopic sinus surgery increases airflow from the sinuses to the nose.

 Similar to swollen channels, sinusitis also results from swelling.
 In this case, however, the swelling occurs in the lining of the sinuses.
 Sinusitis impacts individuals by preventing mucus from draining.
 Not only can this be painful, it can also impair breathing.